TODOME Da Fox (Noe Iwai)

 At the Royal College of Art, London

-‘The Sound of Wind Chimes’
+Presented work - ‘The Sound of Wind Chimes

-MARCH
+MARCH 2018

 - ‘Rumble to the Core Mexico Fundraiser’

-At the Deptford Cinema, London, United Kingdom
+At the Deptford Cinema,

-FEBRUARY
+FEBRUARY 2018

 - Work in Progress Show (WIP)